 Total Easy1Up cost = $3,875

-While each membership level comes with a bit of training focused around recruiting new members, the whole point of joining Easy1Up and buying in at the different memberships is so you can earn commissions from the people you refer to the program.
+While each level of membership comes with a bit of training focused around recruiting new members, the whole point of joining Easy1Up is so you can earn commissions from the people you refer to the program.